Compare the top 8 expense management software and tools in Australia 2026

 Zoho Expense

-Zoho Expense is expense management software for Australian businesses.
-It automates expense reporting, receipt scanning, and approval workflows, and supports corporate card transaction matching, mileage tracking, and purchase request workflows (availability depends on plan).
-The platform includes mobile apps for iOS and Android and integrates with Zoho products and third-party accounting systems including Xero, and QuickBooks.
+Zoho Expense is expense management software built for Australian businesses like yours.
+It handles expense reporting, receipt scanning, and approval workflows automatically, and supports corporate card transaction matching, mileage tracking, and purchase request workflows (availability depends on plan).
+The platform includes mobile apps for iOS and Android and connects with Zoho products and third-party accounting systems including Xero, and QuickBooks.

 Zoho Expense offers a free plan as well as paid plans that add capabilities such as policy controls, multi-level approvals, and advanced integrations.
 Setup and onboarding may take additional time for larger organisations.